Have you ever looked at someone’s baby and your ovaries started hurting, but you thought - Hmmmm, not right now, thank you!

 No one can tell you the answer that is right for you, but it is important to be sure that you are making an informed decision and taking control of your reproductive options.
 It’s a meaningful decision leaving most women feeling relieved and empowered whichever direction their future fertility goes.

-To feel more comfortable going through treatment, check out my Cycle Partner Program for a true ally by your side at each step of the journey.
+To feel more comfortable going through treatment, check out my IVF Coaching Program for a true ally by your side at each step of the journey.
 Knowledge is power and I spend considerable time prior to the start of your cycle ensuring you fully understand your treatment protocol, medications, and details of each phase of the IVF cycle.
 Embrace Fertility is here to educate and support women so they feel both confident and comfortable before, during, and after their egg freezing cycle.